chasekunz/mnist-training/README.md

 ```bash
 docker run --gpus all -p 8888:8888 -v $(pwd):/usr/src/app mnist-training
 ```
-This command mounts your current directory (`$(pwd)`) to `/usr/src/app` in the container, allowing the container to access and run your code, and use your data.
-It also forwards port 8888 from the container to port 8888 on your local machine, allowing you to access the Jupyter notebook server running in the container.
+This mounts the current directory to `/usr/src/app` in the container and forwards port 8888 for Jupyter notebook access.

 ## Project Structure
-- `src/`: Contains the Python scripts for training the model.
-- `models/`: Contains the CNN model architecture.
-- `notebooks/`: Jupyter notebooks for data exploration.
+- `notebooks/`: Jupyter notebooks for model comparison and data exploration.
-- `data/`: Data directory for MNIST dataset.
+- `data/`: Directory for the MNIST dataset.
-- `tests/`: Unit and integration tests for the project.
-- `Dockerfile`: Dockerfile for setting up the container environment.
+- `Dockerfile`: Defines the Docker container environment.
-- `requirements.txt`: Python dependencies for the project.
+- `requirements.txt`: Lists dependencies for the project.

+## Exploring the Notebooks
+The highlight of this repository is the Jupyter notebooks found in the `notebooks/` directory.
+Here, you'll find detailed and beginner-friendly notebooks that walk you through the process of training and evaluating various neural network models on the MNIST dataset.

 ## Contributing
-Contributions to this project are welcome!
-Please fork the repository and submit a pull request with your changes.
+We encourage contributions!
+Please fork the repository and submit pull requests with your enhancements.

 ## License
-This project is licensed under the [MIT License](LICENSE).
+This project is open-sourced under the [MIT License](LICENSE).